cdl-geneseo/geneseo-dictionary/N/Not-Not.md

 # Not Not

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-M-P

-Bibliographies and Study Guides : Not Not

 Created by  Unknown User (ajm3), last modified by  Unknown User (mem32) on Nov 20, 2012

 1. (adj.)
 To say something is true by using a double negative.
 Usually refers to something one would do according to common sense. &quot;You're not going to not use the bus to get to the library.&quot; A. Moak 2010 (Obsolete, 2012)(McNiffe, N-R, 2012)